 In designing the PacketCable MIBs Framework, the managed objects present in the other MIB modules implemented by the E-MTA device were taken into consideration.
 This section describes the MIB modules that can be present in the E-MTA, and may be used for PacketCable management functions.

-The following table lists the MIB modules that must be present in the E-MTAs.
-E-MTAs MUST implement MIB modules present in Table 2.
+The following table lists the MIB modules supported by eMTAs.
+The eMTA component of the E-MTAs MUST implement MIB modules present in Table 2.